-§ 3 PREVALENCE OF HAPPINESS
+3 PREVALENCE OF HAPPINESS

-Assuming for the moment that happiness is well measurable, we can go on to considering how happy people are in the present day world and to what extent they differ in enjoyment of life.
+We can go on to considering how happy people are in the present day world and to what extent they differ in enjoyment of life.

-§ 3.1 Level of happiness
+Level of happiness

 Throughout time, social critics have bemoaned the miseries of life.
 Man is said to be unhappy, and real happiness is projected in past paradise or future utopia.
 Optimists, who stressed human adaptability and social progress, have always denounced such bilious claims.
 By lack of an empirical gauge, the discussion remained inconclusive.
-During the last few decades many surveys have been carried out, some drawing on world samples (availble in the World Database of Happiness, Veenhoven 2001).
+During the last few decades many surveys have been carried out, some drawing on world samples (available in the World Database of Happiness, Veenhoven 2003).
 Together, the data support the optimist view.